Kelly Shea Kelly Shea

 What is the DUTCH test?

-The DUTCH test (Dried Urine Test for Comprehensive Hormones) is an advanced at-home hormone test that looks at how your body produces, uses, and clears hormones, not just whether levels are technically in range.
+The DUTCH test (Dried Urine Test for Comprehensive Hormones) is an advanced at-home hormone test that looks at how your body produces, uses, and clears hormones, not just whether levels are technically ‘in range’.

 Unlike standard blood or saliva testing, DUTCH evaluates: